anya92/voting-app/README.md

 4. As an authenticated user, I can delete polls that I decide I don't want anymore. // TODO

-5. As an authenticated user, I can create a poll with any number of possible items. // TODO
+5. As an authenticated user, I can create a poll with any number of possible items. ✔

 6. As an unauthenticated or authenticated user, I can see and vote on everyone's polls. // TODO